Only the information required for creating, editing and styling headers and footers is presented below.

 “Different First Page” not enabled

-“Link to Previous” turned off unintentionally
+“Link to Previous” turned off by mistake

 Summary